markxbrooks/JDXI-Editor/README.md

 ![image info](./resources/jdxi.png)

-A Manager for the Roland JD-Xi instrument, written in Python and the Qt Framework
+A Manager for the Roland JD-Xi instrument, written in Python and the Qt Framework and RtMidi

-Designed to implement as many features at possible of the Roldand MIDI implementation without menu diving :-)
+Designed to implement as many features at possible of the Roland MIDI implementation without menu diving :-)

 Not at all feature-complete or even complete, but have a go and let me know your feedback.